-To prove that the mark has a reputation that is identified with them and has, over the years, become a well-known mark amongst the East Jerusalem residents, the Applicants for Cancellation submitted an affidavit signed by Maazan and one by Riadh Halak.
+To prove that the marks have a reputation that is identified with them and have, over the years, become well-known marks amongst the East Jerusalem residents, the Applicants for Cancellation submitted an affidavit signed by Maazan and one by Riadh Halak.

-The Adjudicator of IP, Ms Yaara Shoshani-Caspi, does not think that the Applicants for cancellation have established that the mark is well-known and associated with them by East Jerusalem residents.
-She considers the amount of evidence submitted as insignificant and does not show evidence, for example, that the Applicants for Cancellation extended effort in advertising or marketing the mark.
+The Adjudicator of IP, Ms Yaara Shoshani-Caspi, does not think that the Applicants for cancellation have established that the marks are well-known and associated with them by East Jerusalem residents.
+She considers the amount of evidence submitted as insignificant and does not show evidence, for example, that the Applicants for Cancellation extended effort in advertising or marketing the marks.
 There is no evidence of the extent of sales or of significant market penetration.
-Furthermore, the Applicants for cancellation haven’t even established multi-year usage of the mark, although usage from 1980 is claimed.
+Furthermore, the Applicants for cancellation haven’t even established multi-year usage of the marks, although usage from 1980 is claimed.
 Since the target population is a small, well-defined local one, the lack of evidence of penetration even of this market is noteworthy.

-It will be noted that to establish the mark as well-known with them, there is a need to establish a connection between the Applicant for Cancellation and the mark to be cancelled by showing evidence of advertising and the like, and this is wholly missing.
+It will be noted that to establish the marks as well-known with them, there is a need to establish a connection between the Applicant for Cancellation and the marks to be cancelled by showing evidence of advertising and the like, and this is wholly missing.